-Opened in the year 2007, this is an enhancement on the previous location on Clifford Street.
-Some of the contemporary artists represented by the gallery include StefDriesen, Robert Mapplethorpe and Tom Stoner.
+- Alison Jacques Gallery - Opened in 2007, this is an enhancement on the previous location on Clifford Street.
+Some of the contemporary artists represented by the gallery include Stef Driesen, Robert Mapplethorpe and Tom Stoner.

-Spectrum Fine Art is the brainchild of Benn Linnell and David Roberts.
+- Spectrum Fine Art - Spectrum Fine Art is the brainchild of Benn Linnell and David Roberts.
 The gallery in the heart of the West End is devoted to destroying the charm of the British art scene.
-The intention is to promote young British artists.
-The gallery shows the work of emerging artists from various schools, working in a range of mediums.
+The intention is to promote young British artists and as such, the gallery shows the work of emerging artists from various schools, working in a range of mediums.

 - Fitzroy Square - Fitzroy Square is one of the most beautiful and quaint Georgian squares in London.
 Designed by Robert Adam in the late 18th century, this Square was named after Charles Fitzroy, the 2nd Duke of Grafton, and was built to provide an elite residential location for aristocratic families residing in London.
 Many famous writers and statesmen such as Lord Salisbury, George Bernard Shaw and Virginia Woolf have lived here.